Swift (programming language): String support

+// tIf the Foundation framework is imported, Swift invisibly bridges the String type to NSString (the String class commonly used in Objective-C).

+Callable objects

 Access control

 Swift supports five access control levels for symbols: open, public, internal, fileprivate, and private.
 Unlike many object-oriented languages, these access controls ignore inheritance hierarchies: private indicates that a symbol is accessible only in the immediate scope, fileprivate indicates it is accessible only from within the file, internal indicates it is accessible within the containing module, public indicates it is accessible from any module, and open (only for classes and their methods) indicates that the class may be subclassed outside of the module.

 Optionals and chaining

-An important new feature in Swift is option types, which allow references or values to operate in a manner similar to the common pattern in C, where a pointer may refer to a value or may be null.
+An important feature in Swift is option types, which allow references or values to operate in a manner similar to the common pattern in C, where a pointer may either refer to a specific value or no value at all.
 This implies that non-optional types cannot result in a null-pointer error; the compiler can ensure this is not possible.